SAP-archive/teched2021-ANA260/exercises/Section 4 - Theme and Style/README.md

 ![4-57](https://user-images.githubusercontent.com/92877810/138517147-44362068-7c77-416c-9f98-5a7a04e36152.png)

-👉Let us theme the choropleth layer data to be colored with a more accurate gradient.
+🚩Let us theme the choropleth layer data to be colored with a more accurate gradient.

 88. Click **Edit Layer**

 ![4-58](https://user-images.githubusercontent.com/92877810/138517150-5407e5f7-3b7c-4cd7-b1c9-2db6a9872fe3.png)

-👉Let’s create a custom gradient for the choropleth colors that matches the corporate colors we chose for our story.
+🚩Let’s create a custom gradient for the choropleth colors that matches the corporate colors we chose for our story.

 89. Click **Expand** on Avg Delivery Time